azmi-floo/json-to-xlsx/readme.md

 ## 📌 Requirements
 - Python3
-- Dependencies installed from requirements.txt
+- Dependencies installed from `./requirements.txt`

 ### 1️⃣ Install Dependencies
 Run the following command to install all required packages: